clarknt/100-days-of-swift/README.md

 ## Projects

-Each project contains screenshots and specific links.
+Each project contains larger screenshots, links to the corresponding 100 days of swift projects, and a list of challenges if applicable.

-## Folder structure
+## Challenges folder structure

 Challenges concerning the current project are included with the project itself, challenges concerning another project gets a dedicated folder.